 질질 emphasises the feeling as well as the motion of ‘dragging’.
 Without it, the description is a little flat – I picture a really long skirt that drags on the ground when the person walks, and that’s it.
 With 질질 thrown in, however, my attention gets drawn to the motion of ‘dragging’ itself.

 If this sentence were a scene in a movie, 질질 would be equivalent to a close-up shot.
-It makes you think about the weight of the skirt, and the way the fabric flows as it drags on the ground – you might even hear the sound of it brushing against the ground.
+It makes you think about the weight of the skirt, and the way the fabric flows as it drags on the ground – you might even hear the sound of it brushing against the ground in your head.
 The scene comes alive because of it, because the mental image it triggers is much more vivid.

 Most of these adverbs are extremely varied in usage, and can take on wildly different meanings depending on the context they are used in, so they can be a bit hard to organise and memorise.
 I used to keep a notebook for this.
 I dedicated one full page to each of these adverbs, and wrote down sentence examples as I came across them in my studies.
 Memorising and internalising them was a slow, gradual process – I tried to use them as often as I could in both writing and speech, and grew used to them that way, over time.